bfiessinger/wppedia/readme.txt

 * Let WPPedia create a crosslink index for each post.
 This ensures faster loading times.
 * Allow crosslinking to other post types (not just glossary terms)
 * Glossary categories widget
+* Visual assistance about all crosslinks that will be created while editing a glossary term (*planned*)
 * Version histories (*planned*)
 * Glossary term attributes for filtering and displaying in special lists (*planned*)
 * **more coming soon**